Overview

 Format for user fullname Section No %a %b [see note 6]

-Details to be sent to external tool Section Yes [see note 7]
+Details to be sent to external tool Section Yes None [see note 7]

-Details which user can veto being sent to external tool Section Yes [see note 7]
+Details which user can veto being sent to external tool Section Yes None [see note 7]

 Role mapping for Section Designers Section Yes Administrator [see note 7]